mulesoft-assets/template-sfdc2sieb-contact-migration/README.md

 **Failling to do so could lead to unexpected behavior of the template.**

 # Run it! <a name="runit"/>
-Simple steps to get $template_name running
+Simple steps to get Salesforce to Siebel Contact Migration running

 In any of the ways you would like to run this Anypoint Template, here is an example of the output you'll see after hitting the HTTP endpoints.
 <pre>
 <h1>Batch Process initiated</h1>
 <b>ID:</b>6eea3cc6-7c96-11e3-9a65-55f9f3ae584e<br/>